codingforeveryone/READMEs/regular-expressions-beginners-guide.md

 /e/.exec("The best things in life are free!");
 ```
 Since there is an "e" in the string, the output of the code above will be: e

+<h3>Using .match().length()</h3>

+A personal favourite; use this to count the number of occurances of a pattern in a string.

+The following example find the number of white spaces in a string:

+"hi there how are you".match(/\s/g).length;

+Since there are 4 spaces in the string, the output of the code above will be: 4